applegrew/django-select2/README.md

 Changelog Summary
 =================

+### v3.0.2

+* Added `AUTO_RENDER_SELECT2_STATICS` settings.
+This, when specified and set to `False` in `settings.py` then Django_Select2 widgets won't automatically include the required scripts and stylesheets.
+When this setting is `True` (default) then every Select2 field on the page will output `<script>` and `<link>` tags to include the required JS and CSS files.
+This is convinient but will output the same JS and CSS files multiple times if there are more than one Select2 fields on the page.
+* Added `django_select2_tags` template tags to manually include the required JS and CSS files, when `AUTO_RENDER_SELECT2_STATICS` is turned off.

 ### v3.0.1

 * Revised the design of heavy fields.
 The previous design didn't quite make it easy to back heavy fields by big data sources.
 See `fields.HeavyChoiceField` class and its methods' docs for more info.